scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

 which means that we can generate full Tasty trees on every compiler run and rely on nothing else for supporting separate compilation.

-The information present in TASTY trees can be used for many purposes.
+The information present in Tasty trees can be used for many purposes.

  - The compiler uses it to support separate compilation.
- - A language server for an IDE uses it to support hyperlinking, command completion, or documentation.
+ - Our LSP-based language server uses it to support hyperlinking, command completion, documentation, and also for global operations such as find-references and renaming.
  - A build tool can use it to cross-build on different platforms and migrate code from one binary version to another.
  - Optimizers and analyzers can use it for deep code analysis and advanced code generation

-Of these usages, the first two work today.
-The other two are worthwhile possibilities to pursue in the future.
+Among these use cases, the first two work today.
+The other two are very interesting possibilities to pursue in the future.

 OK, but what is Tasty _exactly_?
 An up-to-date version of the Tasty file format is described in file